promotional bannermobile promotional banner

 INSTALL:

-1) You must install UE4SS to your game.
+1) You must install UE4SS to your game for the extra options and menu to work.
+If you only want the FoV extended, you can skip UE4SS, moving on to step 2.
 You can find instructions for that elsewhere.
 The installers can be found here.
 I recommend the latest version that isn't experimental.
 You can find the download you need under the "Assets" toggle at the bottom of any post on that page.
 DO NOT use the zDev version unless you want bad performance!

-3) Place the entire CameraUtilities folder into your LogicMods folder.
-You may need to run the game once with UE4SS installed for this folder to appear.
-This folder is generally found here: ~Steam\steamapps\common\Subnautica2\Subnautica2\Content\Paks\LogicMods.
-Placing the folder in the UE4SS mods folder will not work, as this is not a UE4SS mod, but rather an Unreal blueprint mod we are using UE4SS to load.
+3) Place the entire contents of the Paks folder (LogicMods folder, three files) folder into your game's existing Paks folder.
+This folder is generally found here: ~Steam\steamapps\common\Subnautica2\Subnautica2\Content\Paks.
+Placing the folders in the UE4SS mods folder will not work, as this is not a UE4SS mod, but rather an Unreal blueprint mod we are using UE4SS to load.

 UNINSTALL: